Natooz/BPE-Symbolic-Music/page/content/_index.md

 BPE is nowadays largely used in the NLP field as it allows to [encode rare words and segmenting unknown or composed words as sequences of sub-word units](https://aclanthology.org/P16-1162/).
 Other token aggregation, or vocabulary building techniques exist.
 The two other most commonly used are [Unigram](https://aclanthology.org/P18-1007/) or [WordPiece](https://arxiv.org/abs/1609.08144), which operations share similarities with BPE.

 For natural language, bytes are the distinct characters composing the text.
 Its application to symbolic music has however not yet been studied.
-For symbolic music, the "bytes" are considered as the distinct note and time attributes in this paper.
+For symbolic music, the "bytes" can be seen as the distinct note and time attributes in this paper.
 In this context, BPE can allow to represent a note, or even a succession of notes, that is very recurrent in the dataset, as a single token.
 For instance, a note that would be tokenized as the succession of tokens ``Pitch_D3``, ``Velocity_60``, ``Duration_2.0`` could be replaced by a single new one.
 Rare note (and attributes) can still be tokenized as non-BPE tokens.
 The same logic applies to time tokens, that can also be associated to note tokens.

+In this paper, we show that BPE can address two main concerns about how symbolic music was previously tokenized:

+1. The fairly long sequence length resulting by using one token per note attribute (e.g. pitch, duration) and time events.
+Long sequences is problematic as the time and space complexity of Transformer models grows quadratically with the input sequence.
+2. The poor usage of the model's embedding space.
+Language models first project tokens into a learned embedding space, in which the embeddings (continuous representations of the tokens) are learnt to represent their semantic information.
+This is an essential feature of such models, as it allows them to capture the meaning of the tokens and data.
+In symbolic music, the tokens usually only represent note attribute values or time values, which do not carry much information other than their absolute value.
+And vocabularies range often between 200 and 500 tokens, which are then represented on 512 to 1024 dimensions.
+In such conditions, the embedding space is misused and the potential of the model is poorly exploited.

+When applied on symbolic music, BPE will allow to drastically reduce the sequence length, while creating new tokens that can represent whole notes, and sequences of notes.
+The model's efficiency is then greatly improved, while bringing more information per tokens.
+It greatly improves the quality of generation, while improving up to three times the inference speed.

+BPE is fully implemented within [MidiTok](https://github.com/Natooz/MidiTok), allowing you to easily benefit from this method on top of most of the existing tokenizations.

 ## Main results